okkidwi/revanced-patches-android6-7/README.md

 It can be used for questions, supports, announcements, etc.

 ## Todo
-I would like to quit developing based on 2.160.1 and remake it based on the latest RVX. (for well maintainability🔧, updated translation🌍 and new features✨)
+~~I would like to quit developing based on 2.160.1 and remake it based on the latest RVX. (for well maintainability🔧, updated translation🌍 and new features✨)~~ it's difficult

 ## I have skill issue...
 Embarrassingly, I'm not very familiar with reverse engineering and also programming.
 (But I can read a little smali :D )